rust-lang/rust/doc/tutorial-borrowed-ptr.md

 The previous example demonstrated *rooting*, the process by which the compiler ensures that managed boxes remain live for the duration of a borrow.
-Unfortunately, rooting does not work if the data being borrowed is a unique box, as it is not possible to have two references to a unique box.
+Unfortunately, rooting does not work for borrows of unique boxes, because it is not possible to have two references to a unique box.

 For unique boxes, therefore, the compiler will only allow a borrow *if the compiler can guarantee that the unique box will not be reassigned